Looking ahead to 2022 Admissions

 - The Office of Arts and Special Projects has prepared audition preparation videos that dive into the common audition components and provide tips for how students can present their best work.

 - As part of the common audition components, the Office of Arts and Special Projects worked with high school arts teachers to develop the following resources (also imbedded in the High School Auditions webpage and the Virtual Audition Submission Tool):

 Applying to LaGuardia Arts

-Families are asked on mySchools.nyc to double-check their 7th Grade Records and ensure extenuating circumstances are noted.
-For applicants auditioning in the 9th grade for admittance in the 10th grade, only student data from the 8th grade is used.
+Families are asked on mySchools.nyc to double-check their records and ensure extenuating circumstances are noted.

 In New York City, students apply to high school during their 8th grade year.
 Current first-time 9th grade students can also apply to programs with 10th grade seats.
 Learn more by watching our video series from High School Admissions.
 We placed them at the bottom of this page.